-In addition, in accordance with an agreement with the ONDCP, dated December 2, 2013, OJP is not required to report performance measures for the following programs/decision units: Enforcing Underage Drinking Laws program, Border Initiatives (Southwest and Northern), Byrne Criminal Justice Innovation programs, Tribal Courts, Indian Alcohol and Substance Abuse program, and Tribal Youth program.
+In accordance with an agreement from the Office of National Drug Control Policy, dated December 2, 2013, OJP is not required to report performance measures for the following programs/decision units: Byrne Criminal Justice Innovation programs, Tribal Courts program, Indian Alcohol and Substance Abuse program, and Tribal Youth program.
 ONDCP stated that this agreement is in effect for the duration of the administration of these programs/decision units, unless the strategic direction of these programs is revised in the future to be more drug-related in nature.